abcdesktopio/docs/opsdocs/docs/contribute/4.4/services/console.md

 X-API-KEY: <admin-api-key>
 ```

-The key must be configured on the `pyos` side, in `od.config` file.
-If no `apikey` is specified, the **API Key modal** will not appear and the user will be free to use the console.
+The key must be configured on the `pyos` side in the `od.config` file.
+If no `apikey` is specified, the **API Key modal** does not appear and the administrator has unrestricted access to the console.

 !!! note
-    More information on the API key is available on [this page](https://abcdesktop.pepins.net/advanced/4.4/controllers/controllers/#access-control-filter)
+    More information on the API key is available on [this page](https://www.abcdesktop.io/advanced/4.4/controllers/controllers/#access-control-filter)

 ---